 Yes!
 In addition to coverage for accidents and illnesses, some providers offer pet insurance that covers preventive care, known as wellness plans, that will reimburse you for some routine care costs.
 This can include expenses for routine examinations, vaccinations, parasite prevention, screening blood work, and even pet teeth cleanings.

 Many wellness plans start around $10 or less per month.
+This leads many pet owners to wonder, do I need pet insurance in addition to such a plan?
 The peace of mind you gain from knowing your pet is as healthy as possible and protected from common diseases is invaluable.
 Having coverage through pet insurance for preventive care can add to that peace of mind by limiting the financial impact of this important veterinary care for your pet.